Vietnam.vn - Nền tảng quảng bá Việt Nam

 The four children, Lesly, Soleiny, Tien and Cristin, grew up in Araracuara, a small Amazonian village in a remote area of southern Colombia that can only be reached by boat or small plane.
 Ranoque said the children were happy and independent because he and his wife, Magdalena Mucutui, were often away from home.

-Lesly, 13, is mature and quiet.
-Soleiny, 9, is playful.
-Tien, who was almost 5 when the accident happened, is very active.
-Cristin, who was 11 months old and learning to walk when she went missing.
+Lesly, 13, was quiet and mature.
+Soleiny, 9, was playful.
+Tien, who was almost 5 when the accident happened, was very active.
+Cristin, who was 11 months old when she went missing, was learning to walk.

 On the morning of May 1, the four children, their mother and an uncle boarded a light aircraft to the town of San José del Guaviare.
 Ranoque had left the village, which lies between rebel groups and decades-old drug plantations, a few weeks earlier.
 Ranoque said he was under pressure from people involved in the illegal activity, but declined to provide details.